oscarvargash/cirm_22/day_1/README.md

 Let's create a directory to keep our files organized

 ```
-mkdir test 1
+mkdir day 1
 ```
 What happened?

-The command line interprets `test` and `1` as different arguments.
+The command line interprets `day` and `1` as different arguments.

 ***From now on avoid using spaces in file and folder names, use _ instead***

 We can remove both unwanted directories by typing

 ```
-rmdir 1 test
+rmdir day 1
 ```

 Now, let's create a new directory labeled `day_01` by typing: